History of the Macedonians (ethnic group): Christianization and adoption of Cyrillic alphabet

+First Bulgarian empire

-In the early 9th century, most of the region of Macedonia (excluding the area of Thessaloniki), as well as large parts of the Balkan peninsula, were incorporated into the First Bulgarian Empire.
+In the early 9th century, most of the region of Macedonia (as well as other large parts of the Balkan peninsula), excluding its coastal parts and the area of Thessaloniki, were incorporated into the First Bulgarian Empire.
 With the defeat of the Bulgarian empire by Byzantium in the mid 10th century, the eastern part of the Bulgarian empire and its capital Preslav were annexed into the Byzantine Empire.
-The western part continued to be independent, and was ruled by Tsar Samuil of Bulgaria, who saw himself as the successor of the Bulgarian Empire.
+The western part, covering most of present-day North Macedonia, continued to be ruled by the Tsar Samuil of Bulgaria, who saw himself as the successor of the Bulgarian Empire.
 Samuil ruled his kingdom from the island of St. Achilles in Prespa.
 He was crowned in Rome in 997 as Tsar of Bulgaria by Pope Gregory V. The remains of his castle are still present in the city of Ohrid.
-Under Samuil, the fortunes of the empire and the great military rivalry against Byzantium were once more revived, albeit temporarily.
-However, Samuil's army was soundly defeated in 1014 by Basil II The Bulgar-Slayer of the Macedonian dynasty and emperor of Byzantium.
-Four years later the Bulgarian Empire fell once again under Byzantine control.

-In the 13th century, the region was briefly passed to Latin, Bulgarian and back to Byzantine rule.
-For example, Konstantin Asen, a former nobleman from Skopje, ruled over the region as the Tsar of Bulgaria from 1257 to 1277.
+Under Samuil, the fortunes of the empire and the great military rivalry against Byzantines were once more revived, albeit temporarily.
+However, Samuil's army was soundly defeated in 1014 by the Byzantine emperor Basil II The Bulgar-Slayer, member of the Macedonian dynasty.
+Four years later the Bulgarian empire fell once again under Byzantine control, and remained up until the 13th century, when the region was briefly passed to Latin, Bulgarian and back to Byzantine rule.
+Konstantin Asen, a former nobleman from Skopje, ruled over much of the region as the Tsar of Bulgaria from 1257 to 1277.

+Serbian empire

-From the 13th century, Macedonia was incorporated into the Serbian Kingdom.
+From the mid-14th century, most of Macedonia was incorporated into the Serbian Kingdom.
 The Serbs saw themselves as liberators of their Slavic kin.
 Macedonia was very urbanised and lay along the important trade routes, thus it became the centre of Tsar Stefan Dušan's empire, making Skopje his capital.
 With his death the region fell under leadership of local nobles, who divided his territories between them.
-Medieval Macedonia saw King Marko become the new king in 1371 AD, with the capital at Prilep.
+King Marko became the new king in 1371 AD in parts of northwestern Macedonia, with the capital at Prilep in Pelagonia.
 Grammarist and historian Krste Petkov Misirkov mentions that according to contemporary historical sources and documents, the surname of King Marko was unknown.
 Disunited, the Balkan provinces fell to the emerging Ottoman Empire one by one.

-Ottoman Empire, Turkification and Islamization
+Ottoman rule

-This expansion of medieval states on the Balkan Peninsula was discontinued by the occupation of the Ottoman Empire in the 14th century.
+This expansion of medieval states on the Balkan Peninsula was discontinued by the occupation of the Ottoman Empire in the late 14th century.
 The region of Macedonia remained part of the Ottoman Empire for the next 500 years, until 1912.
-Islamization means the process of a society's conversion to the religion of Islam, or a neologism meaning an increase in observance by an already Muslim society.
-Turkification is a cultural change in which someone who is not a Turk becomes one, voluntarily or by force.
+Islamization (meaning the process of a society's conversion to the religion of Islam, or a neologism meaning an increase in observance by an already Muslim society) and Turkification (a cultural change in which someone who is not a Turk becomes one, voluntarily or by force) followed.
 Both terms can be used in contexts of connection with various Slavic people in Macedonia (Pomaks, Torbesh, and Gorani), which converted to Islam during the Ottoman rule.
 Overall, the large majority of local Bulgarians remained Christian.